dell-cloud-marketplace/docker-owncloud/README.md

 ### Accessing ownCloud files with WebDav

-You can also access your files with WebDav by mounting your file system:
+You can also access your files with WebDav by mounting your file system as described below:
 #### 1. Install the WebDAV support using the davfs package

     sudo apt-get install davfs2